KjellKod/g3log/README.md

-# Open for Opportunities 🔍 November 2023
+# Open for Opportunities 🔍 December 2023

 Hello there!